JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 #### it

-In turn, `let` and `also` have the context object as a lambda argument.
-If the argument name is not specified, the object is accessed by the implicit default name `it`. `it` is shorter than `this` and expressions with `it` are usually easier for reading.
-However, when calling the object functions or properties you don't have the object available implicitly like `this`.
-Hence, having the context object as `it` is better when the object is mostly used as an argument in function calls.
+In turn, `let` and `also` reference the context object as a lambda [argument](lambdas.md#lambda-expression-syntax).
+If the argument name is not specified, the object is accessed by the implicit default name `it`. `it` is shorter than `this` and expressions with `it` are usually easier to read.

+However, when calling the object's functions or properties you don't have the object available implicitly like `this`.
+Hence, accessing the context object via `it` is better when the object is mostly used as an argument in function calls.
 `it` is also better if you use multiple variables in the code block.

 ```kotlin